JoseRosa87/SecCCTC/README.md

 __________________________________________________________________
         Windows Priv esculation: Importatant to know
 ===First THING TO DO IS SHOW HIDDEN FILES!====
-	File Explorer > File > Hidden files
+	File Explorer > File > Hidden files4624/4625
  	Always use ls -la

 Next: Search: ==Task Scheduler===
 	search bar > Task Scheduler  > new tasks are listed at top > Look in TS Library ..ignore one_drive stuff > Look at TRIGGERS Tab > Actions tab >
  		 OR  schtasks /query /fo LIST /v  > powershell  >schtasks /query /fo LIST /v  | Select-String  -Pattern "Task To Run" | find /i /v "com handler"  > Start at the top look for putty.exe

 Next: == Check Processes==
-    	tasklist /v > note the PID (2222 or whatever) > query session > look at what your number session is > go back and view the tasklist /v | what you found > wmic process get name, processid, parentproessid, sessionid > scroll up to find the process you noted write down the parant process > wmic process ,where (processid=2222) list full > Do the same with the parent process you wrote > tasklist /svc | findsr /i "parent process you found"
+    	tasklist /v > note the PID (2222 or whatever) > query session > look at what your number session is > go back and view the tasklist /v | what you found > wmic process get name, processid, parentproessid, sessionid > scroll up to find the process you noted write down the parant process > wmic process ,where (processid=2222) list full > Do the same with the parent process you wrote > tasklist /svc | findsr /i "parent process you found" > find the location with <where /R c:\putty.exe>

+Next == Services==
+	look under services  > sort by discription > look for blank space > right click properties > look under all tabs > use for the ""for /f  "tokens"" command > use wimic command next > OR sc qc testservice2

+ Next: == registry==   registry editor HKEY_LOCAL_MACHINE\Software\Microsoft\Windows\CurrentVersion\
+  	HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\
+   make sure to double click on stuff to see whole path

+Next: == Audit Logging ==
+auditpol /get /category:* | findstr /i "success failure"

+LOOK AT EVENT ID'S
+	4624/4625 - Successful / failed login
+ 	4720 - Account Created
+  	4672  - Administrative user logged on
+   	7045 - Service created

 xfreerdp /u:student /v:localhost:RHP /dynamic-resolution +clipboard